-B0.0 Practicum and Directed Readings
+690.0 Practicum and Directed Readings Prerequisite: graduate standing.

-requisite: graduate standing.

-pervised training in the application of psychological principles, chniques, and instruments, in various practical settings.

-udents are expected to accumulate at least 300 hours of acticum training coordinated with relevant readings.
+Supervised training in the application of psychological principles, techniques, and instruments, in various practical settings.
+Students are expected to accumulate at least 300 hours of practicum training coordinated with relevant readings.

-195.0 Thesis
+695.0 Thesis